darrylwongqz/ai-text-editor/README.md

 ## Summary

 - **Production Mode:**
-  Use `docker-compose up --build` from the project root after setting up the `.env-docker` files in the `backend` and `frontend` folders.
+  Use `docker-compose -f docker-compose-local.yml up --build` from the project root after setting up the `.env-docker` files in the `backend` and `frontend` folders.

 - **Development Mode:**
   Copy `.env-sample` to `.env` in both the `backend` and `frontend` folders, update with your own OpenAI API key (and backend URL for frontend), then run: